chrisbateman/Motionizer/README.md

 	// or
 	Motionizer(document.getElementById("elementId");

 Remember that if you want a perspective effect to be applied to the element, you need to add a [perspective style](https://developer.mozilla.org/en/CSS/perspective) to a parent element.
-You can see a demo [here](http://cbateman.com/demos/accelerometer/motionizer.htm).
+You can see a simple demo [here](http://cbateman.com/demos/accelerometer/motionizer.htm).